 Aside from preventing irritation in the ankle area, the plush collar also locks the foot down, preventing accidental shoe removal.

 The well-supported and ventilated upper of the NB 577

-Similarly to most walking shoes from New Balance, its upper is made from leather which gives the shoe its form and provides support to the foot.
-It has perforations in some areas to promote airflow to the foot chamber.
+Like most walking shoes from New Balance, its upper is made from leather, which gives the shoe its form and supports the foot.

 The Walking Strike Path feature is found in the center of the outsole.
 It guides the foot during the walking gait cycle, ensuring that the weight smoothly shifts from the heel to the forefoot with every step.

 The NB 577 will let you stay visible at night